davidika/David-Ika/README.md

 The data was initially released from the perspective of the company, in that it had an interest of predicting the success of a project.
 There is also, however, information that potential creators may find useful.

-# Project 2 - Predicting successful outcomes of Kickstarter projects
+# Project 2 - Predicting successful outcomes of Kickstarter campaigns
 ## Introduction

 Project 2 continues from Project 1 (above) and observes the same dataset.